spark-c/kidslinkedConverter/README.md

 2. The first line of the block must be the name of the company.
 3. Each block must be separated by at least one empty line (\n\n).

+# OUTDATED below... after rewrite, this is no longer the correct way to pass source material into script.
+To be updated...
 USE:
 1. Use CTRL+A to select all of the text in the document.
 2. Use CTRL+C to copy the selected text to the clipboard.